elomasney/Spill-the-Beau-Tea/TESTING.md

 - I ran a test for this using DevTools on Google Chrome, to show how the sign in form looks on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The sign in form is fully responsive across all devices.

+**_Sign Form Validity - required fields_**

+_Check that the user is alerted if the empty input fields are not filled in._
+- If you try to submit the form without all of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.
+- If a user enters the incorrect username or password, the user is alerted via flash message 'Incorrect username and/or password'

+**_Sign In Page - link to Register_**

+_Check that the register link at the bottom of the sign in form is working._
+- The register link at the bottom of the sign in form is working and when clicked will direct the user to the register page.
+- This test was successful

 #### **Register Page**
 **_Register form responsiveness_**